 We are committed to regenerative agriculture and the strong community it helps build.

-Denise is a first generation farmer with roots in education and urban farming.
-She was and still is a compulsive seed saver and appreciator of windowsill experiments in propagation thanks to her mom.
-As child Denise was fortunate to grow up in NYC with the unique experience of being surrounded by 1000 acres of new growth forest that held hints of its past life as a dairy farm.
-There were still large stands of beech trees, ferns and babbling brooks.
-Denise’s father is a tree hugger although he may not admit this, she knows the truth and he and her mom instilled an appreciation of the natural world from the time she was just knee high to grasshopper.
-There were always flowers in bloom in the house, tales of plant swaps with neighbors, garden visits and the joys of the changing seasons in the forest beginning with the dense carpet of May Flowers in spring to the blooms of the wild Turkish Caps in summer.
-She was hooked but it would take a little time to get her hands in the dirt.
+Denise is a first generation farmer with roots in education and urban farming who believes that flowers are good for the soul.
+She is a compulsive seed saver and appreciator of windowsill experiments in propagation thanks to her mom.
+As a child, Denise was fortunate to grow up in an out-of-the-way corner of NYC, surrounded by 1000 acres of new growth forest.
+The woods were her playground, and it held hints of its past life as a dairy farm.
+There were large stands of beech trees, ferns and babbling brooks to explore, along with long-abandoned farm equipment and rusty trucks.
+Denise’s father is a tree hugger although he may not admit this.
+She knows the truth.
+Both of her parents instilled an appreciation for the natural world from a very young age.
+In their home there were always flowers in bloom, tales of plant swaps with neighbors, garden visits and the joys of the changing seasons in the forest, beginning with the dense carpet of May Flowers in spring, to the blooms of wild Turkish Caps in summer.
+She was hooked on natural beauty, but it would take some time before she truly got her hands in the dirt.